klust/LUMI-BE-training-materials/docs/intro-evolving/07-Slurm.md

     On LUMI a Slurm CPU corresponds to a physical core, but Slurm could also be configured to let it correspond to a hardware thread.

-The first three bullets already show the problem we have with Slurm on LUMI: For three levels in the hierarchy of CPU resources on a node: the socket, the NUMA domain and the L3 cache domain, there is only one concept in Slurm, so we are not able to fully specify the hierarchy in resources that we want when sharing nodes with other jobs.
+The first four bullets already show the problem we have with Slurm on LUMI: For three levels in the hierarchy of CPU resources on a node: the socket, the NUMA domain and the L3 cache domain, there is only one concept in Slurm, so we are not able to fully specify the hierarchy in resources that we want when sharing nodes with other jobs.

 A **GPU** in Slurm is an accelerator and on LUMI corresponds to one GCD of an MI250X, so one half of an MI250X.

 ## Slurm concepts: Logical resources